Hand Therapist Training Programs and Requirements

 Related to Hand Therapist Training

 - Recently Updated

-Hand Therapists are physical or occupational therapists that perform hand therapy.
-They typically have a master's degree in...
+Hand therapists are physical or occupational therapists that perform hand therapy.
+Read on to learn more about the education...

 Research the requirements to become a certified hand therapist.
 Learn about the job description and duties and read the...

 A health therapist can refer to several different careers such as occupational therapist, mental health therapist, and physical...